real world training

 When you’re looking for the knowledge, skills and real world experience it takes to make a difference for someone who’s hurting, your can find your pathway with NATIONAL Crisis Response Canines distance learning.

-Successful completion of the Get Started course is a pre-requisite for applying to the Canis Major+Canis Minor Mentorship.
+● Successful completion of the Get Started course is a prerequisite for applying to the Canis Minor Mentorship.

-The Canis Minor Mentorship uses the same hybrid learning approach as Get Started.
-It’s a blend of online courses; real world practicums for us and our canine partner in our local community; and live virtual Q+A’s with experienced responders and subject matter experts.
+The Canis Minor mentorship uses the same hybrid learning approach as Get Started.
+It’s a blend of online courses; real world practicums for us and our canine partner in our local community; and live virtual classrooms with experienced responders and subject matter experts.

-The Canis Minor Mentorship is a cohort-based learning environment.
+The Canis Minor mentorship is an open cohort-based learning environment.
 This is especially important for developing the skills, experience and understanding needed to work in the extraordinarily collaborative field of crisis response.

-Successful completion of the Canis Major+Canis Minor Mentorship Q1 and Q2 are pre-requisites for applying for the Crisis Response Team-Knowledge Assessed certification.
+● Successful completion of the Canis Minor mentorship is a prerequisites for applying for the in-person Competency Evaluation.

-4. Crisis Response Team-Competency Assessed Certification (CCRT-CA) The Crisis Response Team-Competency Assessed certification (CCRT-CA) is our fourth step.
+3. Crisis Response Team-Competency Evaluation The Crisis Response Team-Competency Evaluation is our third step.

 Do You Still Have Questions?